-Journaling is a powerful tool for any teacher to equip his or her students with.
+Journaling is a powerful tool for any teacher to use with his or her students.
 The act of daily writing empowers kids to express their thoughts and feelings readily and promotes reflection and self-awareness.
 However, while journaling is often a reflection of what’s going on in a child’s daily life, it can also be used to promote action on its own.

 35 Journaling Challenges for Kids

 - Each morning, write down a positive thought in your journal that you will try to remember when the day gets stressful or you’re upset.

 - Give someone a compliment every day and write about their reactions.

 - Try a brand new food every single day.

 - Every morning or afternoon, spend 15 minutes reading the news and learning about current events in our world.

 - Write a list each day of everything that made you feel happy that day.